Making the Best First Impression

 We all know that it’s what’s on the inside that counts, but your business may have a hard time inspiring confidence in consumers if your website does not have a professional appearance.
 Surprisingly, some established businesses have websites that haven’t changed much in the past decade, and their look reflects that.
 And just like consumers might view a home contractor with an old, rusty truck as untrustworthy, they may have the same view of a business with an outdated, unattractive website.

 A website, just like a home, needs to be maintained to have maximum “curb appeal” for visitors.
-It is definitely an investment to keep your website updated in looks and security, but it’s worth it for the marketing value it adds to your business.
+It is definitely an investment to keep your website updated in appearance and security, but it’s worth it for the marketing value it adds to your business.
 Take a moment to really assess your current website, then read on for some tips to make your website current and fresh.

 Our Top First Impression Tips